Adaptive Webpage Fingerprinting from TLS Traces: Adversarial Setup

-\textit{Accuracy \& Scalability.} An effective fingerprinting technique needs to provide high inference accuracy for at least medium-sized and preferably large-sized websites (with regards to their number of webpages).
-For example, a technique that achieves 80\% accuracy on a set of 100 websites is not necessarily equally accurate when used on larger sets.\\
+An effective fingerprinting technique needs to provide high inference accuracy for at least medium-sized and preferably large-sized websites (with regards to their number of webpages).
+For example, a technique that achieves 80\% accuracy on a set of 100 webpages is not necessarily equally accurate when used on larger sets.